 Leonard J. Edwards joined CIGI in May 2013 as a distinguished fellow.
 He has led several projects designed to find new paths for enhanced cooperation between Canada and the Asia Pacific region in security, economic and innovation domains, with a particular focus on Korea, Japan, Australia and Indonesia.
 He is Canadian co-chair of the annual Canada-Korea Forum.
 He has also participated in CIGI’s work on Group of Twenty (G20) and Group of Seven (G7) summitry and in regular meetings of the D10 track 1.5 group of democratic countries discussing foreign policy issues and the future of the international rules-based order.

-Mr. Edwards retired in 2010 after 41 years in Canada’s public service.
-He was the G8 and G20 Sherpa for Prime Minister Stephen Harper from 2008 to July 2010, and was Deputy Minister of Foreign Affairs (2007–2010), of Agriculture and Agri-Food Canada (2004–2007) and of International Trade (2001–2004).
-He has served as Canada’s Ambassador to Japan and Korea, and has been an Assistant Deputy Minister for Trade and Economic Policy and for the Asia-Pacific.
-He organized the 1988 and 1995 Economic Summits and the 1987 Commonwealth Heads of Government Meeting.
-He has worked in the former Saigon (now Ho Chi Minh City), in Hanoi and Ankara, in Brussels at the North Atlantic Treaty Organization, and in Geneva with Canada’s Mission to the United Nations.
+Len retired in 2010 after 41 years in Canada’s public service.
+He was the G8 and G20 sherpa for Prime Minister Stephen Harper from 2008 to July 2010.
+During his career, he held several appointments as deputy minister, with Foreign Affairs (2007–2010), Agriculture and Agri-Food Canada (2004–2007) and International Trade (2001–2004).
+He also served as Canada’s ambassador to Japan and Korea, and as assistant deputy minister for trade and economic policy and for the Asia-Pacific.
+He organized the G7 economic summits in 1988 and 1995 and the Commonwealth Heads of Government Meeting in 1987.
+As Canada’s senior Asia-Pacific Economic Cooperation (APEC) official, he led all preparations for the 1997 APEC Summit in Vancouver.
+He has worked in the former Saigon (now Ho Chi Minh City), in Hanoi and Ankara, in Brussels at the North Atlantic Treaty Organization, and in Geneva with Canada’s Permanent Mission to the United Nations.